-Global Unique Identifier (GUID) used in certificates shall conform to A Universally Unique IDentifier (UUID) URN Namespace [RFC 4122] requirement.
-Since GUID is associated with a PIV-I card, the same GUID shall be asserted as UUID in all applicable certificates and in all applicable other signed objects on a PIV-I card.
+When used as URI, Universally Unique Identifier (UUID) used in certificates shall conform to A UUID URN Namespace [RFC 4122] requirement.
+When used as a Serial Number attribute, the UUID shall be encoded using the UUID string representation defined in Section 3 of RFC 4122 (e.g., "f81d4fae-7dec-11d0-a765-00a0c91e6bf6").
+Since UUID is associated with a PIV-I card, when used, the same UUID shall be asserted in all applicable certificates and in all applicable other signed objects on a PIV-I card.